Forest products contributed greatly to the growth and development of the Bruce Peninsula.

 Maritime commerce relating to the trans-shipment of people and produce into and out of the region was an important factor in the economy of this region.
-However, it was the forest products industry which in fact ignited the population growth and economic expansion in the Georgian Bay region.
+However, it was the forest products industry which ignited population growth and economic expansion in the Georgian Bay region.

 When the Grand Trunk Railway came to Wiarton, the number of timber booms floated across Georgian Bay increased.
 At one-point peninsula sawmills were producing 300,000 cedar railway ties a year to accommodate railway expansion across North America.
 One Wiarton area pioneer recalled that at one point the Grand Trunk was taking twenty-five carloads of ties and other wood products out of Wiarton on a daily basis.

 One of the earliest sawmills was built at the mouth of the Sauble River.
-The 1870s witnessed more sawmills being established and the peak was reached with the arrival of the in Wiarton.
+The 1870s witnessed more sawmills being established.
 For nearly four decades, ending with World War One, Colpoy's Bay featured eight saw mills and there were at least thirty other mills located at points elsewhere on the Bruce Peninsula.

 This was not the only innovation created by the ingenuity of the Bruce Peninsula forest products industry, other inventions such as the lumber hooker also were developed here.
 In fact, the lumber industry on Georgian Bay spawned a whole new form of maritime ships and shipping methods.